 Hover over the wheel to learn about the stages of Development

 THA is transforming lives and communities through large scale high impact development of new construction units.
-Through the two comprehensive project – Choice Neighborhoods Initiative for River West and Envision Comanche, THA through its subsidiary development entity – THA – Development Corporation.
+Through the two comprehensive project – Choice Neighborhoods Initiative for River West and 36N, THA through its subsidiary development entity – THA – Development Corporation.
 THA will build nearly 1,000 affordable (80%) and market-rate (20%) units over the next three to five years.

 The new construction pipeline is divided into three stages: Pre-Development, Underwriting and Construction.
 Though always in flux, our current New Construction Pipeline is provided here for reference.